 Efforts should be made to consider population dynamics.
-The set of measures is to be reviewed regularly (proposed biannually) to reflect on changes in needs and capacities and the resources available.
+The set of measures is to be reviewed regularly (proposed biannually) to reflect on the changes in need, capacities and the resources available.

 The unit of certification should not restrict access to markets for local communities through its operations.